syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the title text dialog popup.
+Sets the title text of the dialog popup.